Communication Trustworthiness

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

 Q1: There are different ways through which aid agencies provide information to people living in this area.
-Can you please tell me which source of information you most trust when it comes to information about [specify the type of information you are interested in, such as “new humanitarian assistance”]?
+Can you please tell me which source of information you trust the most when it comes to information about [specify the type of information you are interested in, such as “new humanitarian assistance”]?

-A1: [adjust the list based on the context you operate in]
+A1: [adjust the list based on the context you operate in and the type of information]

 1) family members